ChalmersTransport/website.github.io/content/authors/Ruo/_index.md

 ---
 # Display name
-title: Kun Gao
+title: Ruo Jia

 # Full name (for SEO)
-first_name: Kun
+first_name: Ruo
-last_name: Gao
+last_name: Jia

 # Username (this should match the folder name)
 authors:
-  - Kun Gao
+  - Ruo

 # Is this the primary user of the site?
 superuser: true